 Did it turn out to be a quiet, peaceful day for the disciples?
 Hardly.
 But does that mean rest was lost to them that day?
 Hardly.
 Their rest was right in front of them, if only they had the eyes to see him.
 So how does that help me when the times I’ve set aside to rest become overcome with the unexpected?
 I recall how the “hurry up” Gospel managed to describe a day full of activity, while also revealing the one who is rest himself—one whose heart is compassionate toward his sheep, who nourishes us spiritually while also providing our daily bread.
 One who goes up on the mountain to intercede for us.
 One who is Lord over chaos, who not only comes to us when we’re straining at the oars, rowing into the headwinds of life, but who also gets into the boat with us, saying, “Take heart!
 It is I!
 Don’t be afraid.”

 Finding rest in the midst of our busy lives can be difficult, and even when we are praying and looking for it, it does not always come to us in the form we anticipate.
-Join us for the 2024 CCEF Rest Conference to learn more about what Scripture has to say about rest and how we are to embrace its blessings.
+If you missed the live conference, purchase our full 2024 CCEF Rest Conference audio to learn more about what Scripture has to say about rest and how we are to embrace its blessings.